Classic Cars as Investment: What the Hagerty Index Says About 2025 Returns

 Electrification Concerns

 How will the EV transition affect collector car values?
-Current data suggests minimal impact on genuine collectibles, which are driven by different factors than transportation appliances.
+Current data suggests minimal impact on genuine collectibles—these are driven by different factors than transportation appliances.

 Generational Transition